Powershell: Search for String or grep for Powershell

 For technical information, type: “get-help Select-String -full”.

-I hope this gives you an idea how you can use a grep and findstr replacement in PowerShell using Select-String.
-Also have a look at at my blog post about how to install PowerShell 6 and PowerShell 7.
-If you have question, let me know in the comments.
+I hope this gives you an idea of how you can use a grep and findstr replacement in PowerShell using Select-String.
+Also, have a look at my blog post about how to install PowerShell 6 and PowerShell 7.
+If you have questions, let me know in the comments.